Kripesh-Das/ML_Project/README.md

-## A Generic but END to END Machine Learning Project
+## An END to END Machine Learning Project on STUDENT PERFORMANCE INDICATOR